Feminists Weigh Their Wins And Losses After Nearly Four Years Of Trump

 Looking back to that first women's march, Rocketto believes that feminists have answered one of the biggest questions that loomed over it.

-"The number one thing that people were asking was, 'Is this a movement or a movement?'
+"The number one thing that people were asking was, 'Is this a moment or a movement?'
 And that was so irritating then.
 Because it was just, it's the biggest protest in American history," she said.
 "It's a movement.
 Get over yourselves."